CosmoStat/wf-psf/docs/source/index.rst

 |link-to-cosmostat| lab at CEA Paris-Saclay.

 This documentation aims to provide all the information needed for installing and running WaveDiff.
-If you unable to find what you are looking for here, we invite you to |link-to-issues| on the GitHub repository an we will do our best to help you.
+If you are unable to find what you are looking for here, please |link-to-issues| on the GitHub repository.

-We kindly request that if you use ShapePipe for your academic work that you cite :cite:t:`Liaudat:23`.
+If you use WaveDiff for your academic work, we ask you to please cite :cite:t:`Liaudat:23`.

+.. |link-to-cosmostat| raw:: html
 .. |link-to-cosmostat| raw:: html

   <a href="http://www.cosmostat.org/" target="_blank">CosmoStat</a>